renergr1nch/splitter/README.md

 default in cloud platforms.
 Since it does not advertise itself, we only know it's used when the admins report it.”
 [33]

-* 2.PRIVOXY: “Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.
+* 2. PRIVOXY: “Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.
 Privoxy has a flexible configuration and can be customized to suit individual needs and tastes.
 It has application for both stand-alone